Irreversible Warming Tipping Point Possibly Triggered: Arctic Mission Chief

 Stefanie Arndt, who specialises in sea ice physics, said it was "painful to know that we are possibly the last generation who can experience an Arctic which still has a sea ice cover in the summer".

-"This sea ice cover is gradually shrinking and it is an important living space for polar bears," said Arndt, recalling observations of seals and other animals in the polar habitat.
+"This sea ice cover is gradually shrinking and it is an important living space for polar bears," said Arndt, while recounting observations of seals and other animals in the polar habitat.

-The data collecting during the expedition included readings on the atmosphere, ocean, sea ice and ecosystems.
+The data collected during the expedition included readings on the atmosphere, ocean, sea ice and ecosystems.

+Several hundred scientific publications analysing the findings are expected to be published between 2021 and 2023.

-To carry out the research, four observational sites were set up on the sea ice in a radius of up to 40 kilometres (25 miles) around the mission’s Polarstern ship.
+During the expedition, scientists had set up four observational sites on the sea ice in a radius of up to 40 kilometres (25 miles) around the mission's "Polarstern" (North Star) ship.

 Among data collected were water samples from beneath the ice to study plant plankton and bacteria and better understand how the marine ecosystem functions under extreme conditions.